sensu/sensu-email-handler/README.md

   -S, --subjectTemplate string    A template to use for the subject (default "Sensu Alert - {{.Entity.Name}}/{{.Check.Name}}: {{.Check.State}}")
-  -k, --tlsSkipVerify             Do not verify TLS certificates -t, --toEmail string            The 'to' email address (accepts comma delimited and/or multiple flags)
+  -k, --tlsSkipVerify             Do not verify TLS certificates -t, --toEmail string            The 'to' email address (accepts comma delimited and/or multiple flags) -n  --dry-run                   Dry run for testing, do not connect to smtp server -h, --help                      help for sensu-email-handler
 ```

 ### Environment variables